alexOlaru0131/Tumor-Growth-Simulation/README.md

 - Rapid growth (A = 1)
 - Slow growth (A = 2)

-The reward encourages growth but penalizes excessive expansion: $R_t = n - \lamda max(0, n-200)$, with n current tumor size and $\lamba$ penalty factor for exceeding size limit.
+The reward encourages growth but penalizes excessive expansion: $R_t = n - \lambda max(0, n-200)$, with n current tumor size and $\lambda$ penalty factor for exceeding size limit.

-NEED TO FINISH
+You can see a simulation below:

 ![til](ezgif.com-video-to-gif-converter.gif)